quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Data {#data-field}

 An event's "data" field is a generic object.
 It contains the per-event metadata and its form and semantics are defined per specific sort of event.
-For example, data field value definitions for QUIC and HTTP/3 can be found in {{QLOG-QUIC}} and
+For example, data field value definitions for QUIC and HTTP/3 can be found in {{QLOG-QUIC}}
-{{QLOG-H3}}.
+and {{QLOG-H3}}.

-This field is defined here as a CDDL extension point (a "socket" or "plug") named `$ProtocolEventData`.
+This field is defined here as a CDDL extension point (a "type socket" or "type plug") named `$ProtocolEventData`.
 Other documents MUST properly extend this extension point when defining new data field content options to enable automated validation of aggregated qlog schemas.

 The only common field defined for the data field is the `trigger` field, which is discussed in {{trigger-field}}.